Engee documentation

 Let's create a custom function for calculating average values for the sum of measurements of a three-dimensional RGB matrix.

-RGB (red, green, blue) is an additive colour model that describes the way colour is encoded for colour reproduction using three colours, which are commonly called primary colours.
+RGB (red, green, blue) is an additive color model that describes a way to encode colors for color reproduction using three colors, which are commonly referred to as primary colors.

 In [ ]: